JustAn0therDev/black-marlin/README.md

 ## Features:
-- It is currently using an `std::unordered_map` to store the keys and values;
 - The main library is covered by unit tests with [catchv2](https://github.com/catchorg/Catch2);
 - REST API interface for HTTP methods written on top of the main library with [cpp-httplib](https://github.com/yhirose/cpp-httplib);
-- Integration tests are made to insure that every route is working (the integration tests will be in the version control of this repository in the near future);
+- Integration tests are made to insure that every route is working as intended.
+This repository has a Postman collection with a really big JSON file you can use to test its performance;
-- Performance profiling and memory leak checks;
-- Allows custom response headers;
+- Allows custom response headers and port.
-- Compatible with Windows and Linux servers (check below in the "how to compile" and in the "releases" tab for more information on Windows releases).

 ## Usage:
 The program runs on port **7000** by default.
 You can test it by making a GET request to "http://127.0.0.1:7000/count" with your program running, for example.
 It should return `200 - OK` with `0` in the response body (assuming you didn't have any keys cached by Black Marlin prior to calling this route).
 The only thing you have to do to integrate it with your application is make HTTP requests and handle its responses.